kwaldenphd/facial-recognition/README.md

 - What research methods or approaches did the authors use?
   * Particularly, how did the authors go about gathering information for their analysis?
 - What conclusions do the authors draw from their analysis?
+- Where and how do you see race and surveillance at work?
+  * Connections with class content or discussions
 - Other questions/comments/etc

 # Prompt 2: Tech Deep Dive